Pabilito/Lobato-IIIA-/README.md

-# Lobato-IIIA-
+# Lobatto-IIIA-
-ODE solved using Lobato IIIA method in MATLAB.
+ODE solved using Lobatto IIIA method in MATLAB.